Is There a Dimmer Outlook Ahead for Amyris Inc. (AMRS)?

 AMRS’s Market Performance

-AMRS stocks went down by -0.81% for the week, with a monthly drop of -18.72% and a quarterly performance of -20.65%, while its annual performance rate touched -74.66%.
-The volatility ratio for the week stands at 10.36% while the volatility levels for the past 30 days are set at 8.70% for Amyris Inc. The simple moving average for the period of the last 20 days is -11.18% for AMRS stocks with a simple moving average of -56.94% for the last 200 days.
+AMRS stocks went down by -28.53% for the week, with a monthly drop of -42.15% and a quarterly performance of -34.68%, while its annual performance rate touched -77.45%.
+The volatility ratio for the week stands at 14.01% while the volatility levels for the past 30 days are set at 9.67% for Amyris Inc..
+The simple moving average for the period of the last 20 days is -34.59% for AMRS stocks with a simple moving average of -69.06% for the last 200 days.

 Analysts’ Opinion of AMRS